Dialogues of the Carmelites: Development

 Bernanos had been hired in 1947 to write the dialogue for a film screenplay, through Raymond Léopold Bruckberger and the scenario writer Philippe Agostini, based on the novella Die Letzte am Schafott (literal translation, The Last on the Scaffold, or Song at the Scaffold, the published title of the English translation) by Gertrud von Le Fort.
 The novella is based on the story of the Martyrs of Compiègne at the monastery of Carmelite nuns in Compiègne, northern France, in the wake of the French Revolution, specifically in 1794 at the time of state seizure of the monastery's assets.
 It traces a fictional path from 1789 up to these events, when nuns of the Carmelite Order were guillotined.

 The screenplay was judged unsatisfactory for a film.
 Bernanos died on 5 July 1948.
 Subsequently, his literary executor, Albert Béguin, found this manuscript.
 To assist Bernanos' surviving family, Béguin sought to have the work published, and requested permission from von Le Fort for publication.
 In January 1949, she agreed, and donated her portion of the royalties due to her, as creator of the original story, over to Bernanos' widow and children.
 However, von Le Fort requested that the Bernanos work be titled differently from her own novella.
 Béguin chose Dialogues des Carmélites as the title for the Bernanos work, which was published in 1949.
 A German translation of the work, Die begnadete Angst (The Blessed Fear), was published in 1951, and Zurich and Munich saw productions of Die begnadete Angst that year.
 The French stage premiere was by Jacques Hébertot in May 1952 at the Théâtre Hébertot.

 The genesis of the opera was in 1953.
-Margarita Wallmann took her husband, president of Ricordi, which was Poulenc's publishing firm, to see the Bernanos play in Vienna.
+Margarita Wallmann took her husband Guido Valcarenghi, president of Ricordi, which was Poulenc's publishing firm, to see the Bernanos play in Vienna.
 She had asked Poulenc to write an oratorio for her; through the commission from Ricordi, he developed the work as the opera.
 Wallman was the eventual producer of the La Scala première of Poulenc's opera, and she later supervised the 1983 revival at Covent Garden.
-About the same time, M. Valcarenghi had approached Poulenc with a commission for a ballet for La Scala in Milan.
+About the same time, Valcarenghi had approached Poulenc with a commission for a ballet for La Scala in Milan.